by Steve Horn

 According to the circuit court, there was no question that Lamont Samuel was “bright enough, educated enough” to waive his right to counsel and represent himself at his murder trial.
 However, the court denied Samuel’s motion to represent himself, after the lawyer Samuel claimed was helping him told the court that he was not doing so.
 Concluding that Samuel had lied, the court determined that he had violated the Rules of Professional Conduct and was trying to manipulate the system.
 The court denied his motion to proceed pro se.
 He was convicted and sentenced to 50 years in prison.
 Samuel appealed, arguing the circuit judge erred in denying his right to self-representation.

 The court of appeals affirmed.
-The South Carolina Supreme Court granted certiorari and reversed the court ...
+The South Carolina Supreme Court granted certiorari and reversed the court of appeals’ ...

 by Christopher Zoukis